hyunjunian/Poor-Charlie-s-Almanack/en.md

 Indeed, precisely this sort of brain-blocking happened to a degree in Einstein.
 At his peak, Einstein was a great destroyer of his own ideas, but an older Einstein never accepted the full implications of quantum mechanics.

 One of the most successful users of an antidote to first-conclusion bias was Charles Darwin.
 He trained himself, early, to intensively consider any evidence tending to disconfirm any hypothesis of his, more so if he thought his hypothesis was a particularly good one.
 The opposite of what Darwin did is now called confirmation bias, a term of opprobrium.
 Darwin’s practice came from his acute recognition of man’s natural cognitive faults arising from inconsistency-avoidance tendency.
 He provides a great example of psychological insight correctly used to advance some of the finest mental work ever done.

-> Darwin trained himself to intensively consider any evidence tending to disconfirm any hypothesis of his, more so if he thought his hypothesis was a particularly good one.
->

 Inconsistency-avoidance tendency has many good effects in civilization.
 For instance, rather than act inconsistently with public commitments, new or old public identities, etc., most people are more loyal in their roles in life as priests, physicians, citizens, soldiers, spouses, teachers, employees, etc.